itsBaivab/laptop-finder/README.md

-# Gadget Finder
+# Laptop Finder

-Welcome to **Gadget Finder**, a webapp chatbot designed to provide laptop recommendations based on your budget and requirements.
+Welcome to **Laptop Finder**, a webapp chatbot designed to provide laptop recommendations based on your budget and requirements.
 You can access the webapp [here](https://gadget-finder.streamlit.app/).

 ## Features